Ladybirds

 Attendance: Daily attendance at school from an early age supports children to fulfill their full potential.
 Remember that every second of every day counts and please notify the school office on your child’s first day of absence.

-Reading: Once issued with a school reading book we expect that children bring their books to school every single day.
+Reading: Once issued with a school reading book we expect that children bring their books to school every Wednesday, so that the book can be changed to go back out with your child on Fridays.
 If you listen to your child read please make a comment and update their reading record.
-We will send additional information regarding reading to your throughout the year.#
+We will send additional information regarding reading to you throughout the year.

 Supporting reading in EYFS: